Cory Joseph: local boy makes good.

 Why is “we” stronger than “me?”

 My whole life I have seen how much stronger “we” can be than just “me.”
 I couldn’t have achieved my dreams without help.
 Teamwork isn’t just important on the basketball court.
-We need to work as a team in everyday experiences to achieve all of our dreams and helps others achieve their dreams.
+We need to work as a team in everyday experiences to achieve all of our dreams and help others achieve their dreams.

 What is the kindest action you’ve been on the receiving end of, and what about the gesture touched you personally?